dfong0530/UChat/readme.md

 ### What is does

 Our chat application allows the rest of the world to communicate with people in Ukraine.
-When a user is loaded in, they create an account specifying their username, password, and location (through geo location notification).
+When a user is loaded in, they create an account specifying their username, password, and location (through the navigator.geolocation function and google maps).

 The user is then directed to the chat application where they have options to add friends and chat with people in Ukraine or the rest of the world depending on where they reside.